Parkinson's and Lewy Body Dementia: What's the Difference?

 Is dementia a symptom of both?

 One of the biggest similarities between PD and LBD is dementia.
-Some studies have found that approximately 78% of PD patients will eventually develop dementia.4 More specifically, almost half of Parkinson’s patients will develop a certain type of dementia called Parkinson’s Dementia, usually 10-15 years after their initial PD diagnosis.3 People with Parkinson’s Dementia commonly experience poor memory and concentration, slowed thinking, confusion, depression, emotional changes, delusions, and visual hallucinations.
+Some studies have found that approximately 78 percent of PD patients will eventually develop dementia.4 More specifically, almost half of Parkinson’s patients will develop a certain type of dementia called Parkinson’s Dementia, usually 10-15 years after their initial PD diagnosis.3 People with Parkinson’s Dementia commonly experience poor memory and concentration, slowed thinking, confusion, depression, emotional changes, delusions, and visual hallucinations.

 Parkinson’s dementia is different than LBD, mainly in which symptoms occur first (dementia symptoms or motor symptoms).
 Patients with Parkinson’s Dementia will first show Parkinson’s motor symptoms, followed by dementia many years after diagnosis.
 Conversely, LBD patients will first show dementia symptoms and may show motor symptoms later.3